Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

   - ./config/fedora/gsearch/foxmlToSolr.xslt:/usr/local/tomcat/webapps/fedoragsearch/WEB-INF/classes/fgsconfigFinal/index/FgsIndex/foxmlToSolr.xslt
 ```

-Continue the local setup as directed below and ultimately import some objects from your existing Fedora repository and see if they display properly in searches as you like.

 ---

 ## Step 3: Git Clone the Production Islandora Drupal Site Code

-This step assumes you have an existing Islandora Drupal site checked into a git repository.
-(If not, then you'll need to check your Drupal site into a git repository following the same commands from [Local ISLE Installation: New Site](../install/install-local-new.md) documentation.)
+This step assumes you have an existing Islandora Drupal site, like `yourprojectnamehere-islandora`, checked into a Git repository.
+(If not, then you'll need to check your Drupal site into a Git repository following the same commands from [Local ISLE Installation: New Site](../install/install-local-new.md) documentation.)

 **Note:** If below you see a "fatal: Could not read from remote repository." error, then please read [Fatal: Could not read from remote repository](../install/install-troubleshooting.md#fatal-could-not-read-from-remote-repository).

 _Using the same open terminal:_

-* Create a location outside of your ISLE directory where your Islandora Drupal site code will be stored.
+* Create a location outside of your `/path/to/yourprojectnamehere-isle` directory where your Islandora Drupal site code will be stored.
-  While you may create this location anywhere, we suggest that you put it at the same level as your existing ISLE directory.
-From your ISLE directory, go up one level:
+  While you may create this location anywhere, we suggest that you put it at the same level as your existing `yourprojectnamehere-isle` directory.
+From your `/path/to/yourprojectnamehere-isle` directory, go up one level:
+    * `cd /path/to/yourprojectnamehere-isle`
     * `cd ..`
     * `git clone https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-islandora.git`
     * **Example:** The above process created a folder named "yourprojectnamehere-islandora"
-* Now update the "docker-compose.local.yml" in the ISLE repository to create a bind-mount to the Islandora Drupal site code:
+* Now update the "docker-compose.local.yml" in the `yourprojectnamehere-isle` directory to create a bind-mount to the Islandora Drupal site code:
     * Search for "apache:"
     * Find the sub-section called "volumes:"
     * Find this line:
         * "- ./data/apache/html:/var/www/html:cached"
     * Edit the above line to be like this:
         * ` - ../yourprojectnamehere-islandora:/var/www/html:cached`
-* Your Production Islandora site code is now configured to be used in this local setup.
+* Your production Islandora Drupal site code is now configured to be used in this local setup.

 ---

 ## Step 4: Edit the ".env" File to Change to the Local Environment

-* Navigate to your ISLE project directory.
+* Navigate to your `yourprojectnamehere-isle` directory.

 * Open the ".env" file in a text editor.